-From Reception onwards children take part in daily phonic lessons delivered with a visual, auditory and kinaesthetic approach to engage all learners at the appropriate level.
+From Reception onwards children take part in daily phonic lessons delivered with an active and multi-sensory approach to engage all learners at the appropriate level.
 Lessons are well paced, highly engaging and require all children to be active participants in their learning.

 Phonic lessons follow the structure of: